Leschnitzky/Joblin/README.md

 # 2019b-Joblin
 ## Connect.
 Hire.
 Get Hired.
-Joblin is an effective way for finding a job or an employee.
+Joblin is an useful and easy app.
 Are you an employer?
 Use the Swipe Right feature to be interested in an employee, and Swipe Left to pass.
 Are you applying for a job?
 use the Swipe Right feature to be interested in a position, and Swipe Left to pass.